Fugitive slaves in the United States: The Fugitive Slave Clause (1787)

-During the Constitutional Convention, Southern delegates expressed concern that states that had abolished slavery would obstruct the recovery of runaways.
+During the Constitutional Convention, Southern delegates expressed concern that states that had abolished slavery would obstruct the recovery of freedom seekers.
 Although the Constitution was ratified in 1788 without using the words "slave" or "slavery," it recognized the institution through the Fugitive Slave Clause (Article IV, Section 2, Clause 3).
 It stated:

 No Person held to Service or Labour in one State, under the Laws thereof, escaping into another, shall, in Consequence of any Law or Regulation therein, be discharged from such Service or Labour, but shall be delivered up on Claim of the Party to whom such Service or Labour may be due.

 This provision guaranteed a slaveholder's right to repossess their "property" and barred free states from legally emancipating a person who escaped from a slave state.
 The Constitution also recognized the institution via the three-fifths clause and the prohibition on banning the importation of slaves prior to 1808 (Article I, Section 9).